LevyHsu/Momus/README.md

 # Momus
-Momus is a python tool for anti-censorship image processing
+Momus is a cross-platfrom python tool that designed for anti-censorship image processing.

 Library:
 ```